veecode-platform/platform-backstage-plugins/plugins/veecode-platform-common/README.md

-# Veecode Platform Common Plugin
+# VeeCode Platform Common Plugin

 The **Veecode Platform Common** plugin is a backend plugin that extends the backstage catalog, adding new features to the application's standard behavior.